 I create separate masters for each format you will be releasing, and process them individually to optimize audio for each medium.
 For instance, the audio requirements for vinyl pressing are different than Mastered for Spotify.
 I also encode digital files with metadata and create DDP images for error-free CD duplication.

 Many of the amazing bands I work with record + mix themselves, or will track in smaller studios.
 DIY recording is much cheaper and keeps strangers out of the creative process.
 It also allows the flexibility to experiment with new sounds without stressing about the hourly rate.
 In these cases, mastering can help bridge the gap between DIY recording and commercial studios.
+If you’re in this camp, check out my preparation guide for help getting your recordings ready for mastering.

 tl;dr - mastering can help bridge the gap between DIY recording and commercial studios.
 Its the last chance to correct issues and prepare your recordings for release.
+Check out my preparation guide for help getting your recordings ready for mastering

 I enjoy working with smaller bands, so even if your budget is tight please contact me and we can work something out!